distillpub/post--circuits-curve-circuits/pages/article.md

-We can take the highest magnitude position from each layer above and see which neuron families contribute to it to get a sense for how each shape is built.<d-footnote>Specifically, we take the highest magnitude spatial position from each layer and look at which neuron families according from <a href="https://distill.pub/2020/circuits/early-vision/">Overview of Early Vision</a> contribute most to it.</d-footnote><d-footnote>When doing this decomposition, it really matters which metric you choose to measure how neurons contribute to the vector, such as average or total weight, since there is a long tail of neurons with low magnitude that collectively make up a large fraction of the total weight.
+We can take the highest magnitude position from each layer above and see which neuron families contribute to it to get a sense for how each shape is built<d-footnote>Specifically, we take the highest magnitude spatial position from each layer and look at which neuron families according from <a href="https://distill.pub/2020/circuits/early-vision/">Overview of Early Vision</a> contribute most to it.</d-footnote><d-footnote>When doing this decomposition, it really matters which metric you choose to measure how neurons contribute to the vector, such as average or total weight, since there is a long tail of neurons with low magnitude that collectively make up a large fraction of the total weight.
 Training models with weight sparsity would reduce this long tail.</d-footnote>.

 import SemanticDictionary from 'pages/semanticDictionary'